arob5/arob5.github.io/_posts/2024-02-15-Kalman-Filter.md

 (11) and the third plugs in the state space expression for $C_{k+1}$.
 We recognize the final expression as the mean update in (4), as desired. $\qquad \blacksquare$
 {% endkatexmm %}

+# References
+1. B. M. Bell and F. W. Cathey.
+The iterated Kalman filter update as a Gauss- Newton method.
+IEEE Transactions on Automatic Control, 38(2):294–297, 1993.